"This is a spectacular historic remodel. The attention to detail and craftsmanship make this remodel stand above the rest. Great work."

 Opportunity: Because of the construction in the basement, the homeowners decided it would be a good time to upgrade their turn of the century sewer and water lines.

 The goal of this renovation was to update this historic home with 21st Century technology, with an early 20th Century design aesthetic.
 The final results were beyond all expectations.
-The kitchen, master bathroom and basement look as though they have always been in this home.
+The kitchen, primary bathroom and basement look as though they have always been in this home.
 The history and artistry is in the details of the cabinetry, the woodwork and the tiling.

 This project has won the following awards: